Peccoud-Lab/NNSV_Transcription_Model_2024/README.md

 Notebook3 contains the code for predicting the new gradients of expression for Vesicular Stomatitis Virus gene-shuffled variants.
 It also has the code for predicting the replicative fitness of these variants.
 This notebook requires access to the file containing a previously published model of VSV that can be found in file NPMGL_Model_SSA.xml.
 The outputs associated with this file can be found in Folder3.
 This file also generates the images required to generate figure 4.

-Note - The choice of storing the previous model is justified in the original github associated with the model's publication: https://github.com/Peccoud-Lab/VSV_Stochastic_Model_2023
+Note - The choice of storing the previous model in .xml format is justified in the original github associated with the model's publication: https://github.com/Peccoud-Lab/VSV_Stochastic_Model_2023